milesj/rut/docs/mocks.md

 When using TypeScript, the `T` generic will infer the event type based on the `dispatch()` event being dispatched.
 In the above example, the `T` would resolve to `React.MouseEvent<HTMLButtonElement, MouseEvent>`.
-However, this only works when the mock is created within `dispatch()`s arguments.
+However, this only works when the mock is created within `dispatch()`s signature.
 If the event is created outside of it, the type will need to be explicitly defined.

 ```tsx